demobo/samples/README.md

 # de Mobo
-de Mobo is an JAVASCRIPT library which can easily be embedded in your web applications.
+de Mobo is a JAVASCRIPT library which can easily be embedded in your web applications.

 It helps web developers putting all the good stuffs from smart phones into web HTML5 gaming.